Marine biology: Deep sea and trenches

 The deepest recorded oceanic trench measured to date is the Mariana Trench, near the Philippines, in the Pacific Ocean at 10,924 m.
 At such depths, water pressure is extreme and there is no sunlight, but some life still exists.
-A white flatfish, a shrimp and a jellyfish were seen by the American crew of the bathyscaphe Trieste when it dove to the bottom in 1960.
+A white flatfish, a shrimp and a jellyfish were seen by the crew of the bathyscaphe Trieste when it dove to the bottom in 1960, which led to scientific debate surrounding the likelihood of bony fish surviving in such deep waters.
+General scientific consensus has discredited the possible viewing of a flatfish at such depths.

 In general, the deep sea is considered to start at the aphotic zone, the point where sunlight loses its power of transference through the water.
 Many life forms that live at these depths have the ability to create their own light known as bio-luminescence.
 Marine life also flourishes around seamounts that rise from the depths, where fish and other sea life congregate to spawn and feed.
 Hydrothermal vents along the mid-ocean ridge spreading centers act as oases, as do their opposites, cold seeps.
 Such places support unique biomes and many new microbes and other lifeforms have been discovered at these locations.
+There is still much more to learn about the deeper parts of the ocean.

 Marine life

-In biology many phyla, families and genera have some species that live in the sea and others that live on land.
-Marine biology classifies species based on the environment rather than on taxonomy.
-For this reason marine biology encompasses not only organisms that live only in a marine environment, but also other organisms whose lives revolve around the sea.
+In biology, many phyla, families and genera have some species that live in the sea and others that live on land.
+Marine biology classifies species based on their environment rather than their taxonomy.
+For this reason, marine biology encompasses not only organisms that live only in a marine environment, but also other organisms whose lives revolve around the sea.

 Microscopic life

 As inhabitants of the largest environment on Earth, microbial marine systems drive changes in every global system.
-Microbes are responsible for virtually all the photosynthesis that occurs in the ocean, as well as the cycling of carbon, nitrogen, phosphorus and other nutrients and trace elements.
+Microbes are responsible for virtually all photosynthesis that occurs in the ocean, as well as the cycling of carbon, nitrogen, phosphorus and other nutrients and trace elements.

 Microscopic life undersea is incredibly diverse and still poorly understood.
 For example, the role of viruses in marine ecosystems is barely being explored even in the beginning of the 21st century.

 The role of phytoplankton is better understood due to their critical position as the most numerous primary producers on Earth.
 Phytoplankton are categorized into cyanobacteria (also called blue-green algae/bacteria), various types of algae (red, green, brown, and yellow-green), diatoms, dinoflagellates, euglenoids, coccolithophorids, cryptomonads, chrysophytes, chlorophytes, prasinophytes, and silicoflagellates.

 Zooplankton tend to be somewhat larger, and not all are microscopic.
 Many Protozoa are zooplankton, including dinoflagellates, zooflagellates, foraminiferans, and radiolarians.
 Some of these (such as dinoflagellates) are also phytoplankton; the distinction between plants and animals often breaks down in very small organisms.
 Other zooplankton include cnidarians, ctenophores, chaetognaths, molluscs, arthropods, urochordates, and annelids such as polychaetes.
 Many larger animals begin their life as zooplankton before they become large enough to take their familiar forms.
 Two examples are fish larvae and sea stars (also called starfish).